 This means that, according to this definition:

-- A human ovum is not considered a form of life because it cannot divide and produce two ova.
+- A human ovum is not considered a form of life because it cannot reproduce: it cannot divide and produce two ova.

-- A spermatozoon is not considered a form of human life because it cannot divide and produce two spermatozoa.
+- Similarly, a single spermatozoon is not considered a form of human life because it cannot divide and produce two spermatozoa.

-- But at the conclusion of the conception process, when an ovum and spermatozoon merge and produce a human zygote -- a.k.a. a just-fertilized egg -- it meets all of these criteria and is generally considered a form of life.
+- But at the conclusion of the conception process, when an ovum and spermatozoon have merged and produce a human zygote -- a.k.a. a just-fertilized egg -- it meets all of these criteria and is generally considered a form of life.
 Its ability to reproduce is seen in about one half of one percent of all pregnancies.
 This is when a single zygote splits into two zygotes.
-This is the way in which monozygotic (identical) twins are produced.
+This is the method by which monozygotic (identical) twins are produced.

 - A newborn human baby is not only a form of human life, but is almost universally recognized as a human person.
 From birth until death, the baby will remain a human person.
 A rare exception to this rule is among some aboriginal groups.
 They only recognize a newborn as a human person after she or he is given an name in a native ritual.

 When does human personhood begin?

-Unfortunately, there is no consensus on when human life becomes a human person:
+Unfortunately, there is no consensus on when human life also becomes a human person:

-- Most pro-lifers believe that it happens at conception.
+Most pro-lifers believe that it happens at conception.
 That is, when the process of conception is complete, and a zygote is formed, it is both a form of human life and a human person.
 Pro-lifers generally use the term "baby,""child," "human life," "person," etc. to refer to a zygote, as well as an embryo, fetus, and newborn at all stages of development.

-Pro-choicers have different beliefs about when personhood is first attained.
-Examples are:
+Most pro-choicers have different beliefs about when personhood is first attained.
+Very rare beliefs are:

-- When the embryo's heart beat can be detected.
+- When the embryo's heart starts to beat at about 6 weeks.

-- When an embryo loses its gill slits and tail, and resembles a human in shape.
+- When an embryo loses its gill slits and tail, and begins to resemble a human in shape.